how to find us

 • Warm clothing for the evening – we’re on higher ground and there’s no indoor space so it’s likely to be chilly in the evening!

-• Cash to pay for purchases from food vendors.
+• Cash to pay for purchases from food vendors and for kids to spend in the tuck shop.

 • Sun cream / hats.